A rare medal for the Sudan, 1899.

 Medal collectors will be familiar with the fact that British soldiers serving in the Sudan from 1884 onwards were also awarded medals by the titular ruler of Egypt, the Khedive.
 This was because the Sudan was a subject province of Egypt and British actions in the Sudan were, technically at least, on behalf of the authority of the Khedive.
 Of course, Great Britain had her own strategic and commercial reasons for wishing to secure the Nile Valley and fend off potential foreign rivals like the French.
 But from 1882 onwards, when Britain intervened in Egypt to prop up Khedival rule, it was convenient to maintain the public stance that British action was in support of the Khedive’s authority.

 The Khedive duly granted three types of medal to British, Egyptian, Sudanese and Indian soldiers and sailors who campaigned ‘on his behalf’ in the Sudan.
 The first type was the very familiar “Khedive’s Star”, issued for campaigns between 1882 and 1891.
 These were followed by the Khedive’s Sudan Medal of 1896-1908 with 15 possible clasps and its successor the Khedive’s Sudan Medal of 1910-22 with 16 possible clasps.
 Most of the clasps issued on these medals – with the exception of the “main” British actions on the Atbara and before Khartoum in 1898 – have been consigned well and truly to the dustbin of history.
-Most, if they are recalled at all, are simply place names on a map and few mean anything to other than very specialist medal collectors.
+Most, if they are recalled at all, are simply place names on a map and few mean anything to other than very specialist medal collectors and historians.
 Without diving for the reference books, what remains in the public mind of campaigns and battles at Gedaref, Jerok, Katfia and Talodi (1896-1908 medal) or Mandal, Miri and Nyala (1910-22 medal); absolutely nothing I suspect!